newpavlov/tnef/README.md

 TNEF file contains a stream of records called "attributes".
 Using `TnefReader` you can read attributes stored in the provided TNEF buffer.
-At the moment we do not handle parsing of attribute data outside of attachement attributes.
+At the moment we do not handle parsing of attribute data outside of attachment attributes.

-If you just want to unpack attachments stored in TNEF, you can use a convenience function `read_attachements`.
+If you just want to unpack attachments stored in TNEF, you can use a convenience function `read_attachments`.

 [TNEF]: https://en.wikipedia.org/wiki/Transport_Neutral_Encapsulation_Format